-Response and side effects will be individual.
+Response and side effects vary among individuals.
 For some people with bipolar disorder, their condition will not be adequately treated at the low end of the therapeutic range.
 Others may experience excessive side effects at the upper end of the therapeutic range.
-Patients should work closely with their healthcare practitioners to find the dosage and concentration that works best for them.
+You should work closely with your healthcare practitioner to find the dose that works best for you.

-In general, when lithium results are in the therapeutic range and both the patient and their healthcare practitioner are satisfied that the person's bipolar disorder is being appropriately managed, then the dosage of lithium is adequate, particularly if the person is not experiencing significant side effects.
+In general, when lithium results are in the therapeutic range and both your and your healthcare practitioner are satisfied that your bipolar disorder is being appropriately managed, then the dosage of lithium is adequate, particularly if you are not experiencing significant side effects.

-If the blood level is below the therapeutic range, it is likely that the affected person is not receiving adequate medication.
+If the blood level is below the therapeutic range, it is likely that you are not receiving adequate medication.
 If levels are above the therapeutic range and if there are significant side effects present at the current dose, then it is likely that the dose is too high.
-In these cases, a healthcare practitioner may adjust the lithium dose.
-However, patients should not decrease or stop taking their medication without consulting with their healthcare practitioner as it can worsen their bipolar symptoms.
-Dosage determinations and adjustments must be evaluated on a case-by-case basis.
+In these cases, your healthcare practitioner may adjust the lithium dose.
+However, you should not decrease or stop taking your medication without consulting with your healthcare practitioner as it can worsen your bipolar symptoms.
+Dose determinations and adjustments must be evaluated on a case-by-case basis.

 Is there anything else I should know?